AlacrisIO/alacrity/docs/paper.md

 can be made) then self-destruct, sending the refund to Alacris as payment for the service of providing Alacrity as an open-source tool.

+FRR: The gas refund is accounted as reduced gas payment by the last poster, in this case Alice.
+In the example, there is no money left in the contract that gets sent to the Alacris address.
+However, the self-destruct also refunds some gas to Alice.
+Ideally, we should only do the `pB.transfer`, prove that what's left is equal to what is owed to Alice, and use `selfdestruct(pA)`.

 **Participants.** Projecting clients is a relatively straight-forward process.
 Local blocks have already been transformed into A-Normal Form, so there is a trivial list of variable definitions with simple right-hand sides.
 When a local block transitions to a consensus block, it waits to receive the event from the blockchain; sending the method call first if it is the initiator.
 (This means that initiators wait for confirmation from the chain before continuing.)

 Our libraries are written in continuation-passing style, so interaction with the blockchain requires a continuation argument.
 In